-History: Mutsu apples were developed in the 1930s in Japan as a cross between Golden Delicious and Indo apples.
-They were named after Mutsu Province which was the previous name for the area where it was grown and released in 1949.
+History: Mutsu apples (aka Crispin) were developed in the 1930s at the Aomori Apple Experiment Station in Japan as a cross between Golden Delicious and Indo apples, the same parentage as its sister apple Shizuka.
+This variety was named after Mutsu Province which was the previous name for the area where it was grown and released in 1949.

 Why We Grow It: Mutsu apples have a lot going for them.
-They have a sweet, mild flavour which is great for fresh eating and the golden yellow skin is quite attractive.
+They have a delicious sweet-tart flavour which is great for fresh eating and the golden yellow skin is quite attractive.
 The fruit itself is very large and keeps its shaped when cooked, making it an excellent choice for baking.
 The apples even store well, lasting all winter.

 Canadian Hardiness Zone: 4